-- 1. Execute program with concrete input i and collect symbolic constraints at branch points: C - 2.
-Negate one constraint to force taking an alternative branch b': Constraints C' - 3.
-Call constraint solver to find solution for C': New concrete input i' - 4.
-Execute with input i' to take branch b' - 5.
+- 1. Execute program with concrete input 'i' and collect symbolic constraints at branch points: C - 2.
+Negate a single constraint to force the program to take an alternative branch b': Constraints C' - 3.
+Call constraint solver to find solution for C' : use as new concrete input i' - 4.
+Execute with input i' to take branch b' in the program - 5.
 Check at runtime that b' is indeed taken.
 Otherwise: "divergent execution"